Case Results

 Insurance company insuring a commercial truck agreed to pay its maximum policy limits to settle a lawsuit involving serious injuries suffered by the driver of an 18-wheeler in a large truck vs semi-truck accident on I-16 near Savannah, Georgia.
 The injured tractor-trailer driver will receive a lump sum and future periodic payments totaling over $800,000.

-$650,000 (present value) structured settlement / auto accident / drunk driving / hip and leg fractures
+$650,000 (present value) structured settlement / drunk driving crash / hip and leg fractures

-$630,000 (present value) structured settlement / auto accident / drunk driving / negligent highway construction / multiple fractures
+$630,000 (present value) structured settlement / car accident / drunk driving / negligent highway construction / multiple fractures

 Dram Shop Liability / Social Host Liability

-$2 million lump sum cash settlement / wrongful death / dram shop liability / vicarious liability
+$2 million lump sum settlement / wrongful death / dram shop liability / vicarious liability

 Owner of a restaurant near Macon, Georgia agreed to a pretrial settlement of a dram shop liability lawsuit involving the negligent service of alcohol to an intoxicated patron.

-$250,000 lump sum cash settlement / wrongful death / dram shop liability / vicarious liability
+$250,000 lump sum settlement / wrongful death / dram shop liability / vicarious liability

 Mediation resulted in a pretrial settlement of a dram shop liability lawsuit against a Mexican restaurant whose employees negligently served alcohol to an underaged patron who then caused a car crash which killed the innocent teenaged driver of the other vehicle.